Apprenticeship Levy Explained: Benefits & Challenges

 Under the apprenticeship funding rules, apprentices must work towards an approved apprenticeship standard, and be employed in a genuine job that gives them the opportunity to gain the technical knowledge, practical experience and wider skills they need to pass their end assessment.
 Their training must last for a minimum of 12 months, and at least 20% of their normal working hours must be spent on formal off-the-job training.

 The employer will be responsible for providing a contract of employment and for paying their apprentice’s wage.
-They must pay an apprentice at least the National Minimum Wage, where the employer cannot use their apprenticeship funds to cover this cost.
+They must pay an apprentice at least the relevant National Minimum Wage level, where the employer cannot use their apprenticeship funds to cover this cost.
 The employer will also be responsible for providing an apprenticeship agreement, to confirm the apprentice’s employment arrangements, and a signed commitment statement.
 A commitment statement, sometimes known as a training plan, is to be signed by the employer, apprentice and training provider, setting out the plan for the agreed training and how all three parties will work towards the successful completion of the apprenticeship.

 Apprenticeships are managed in partnership with a training provider, and assessed by an end-point assessment organisation.
 To access government funding, the provider must ensure that both the individual and programme are eligible for funding by conducting an initial assessment of the individual’s abilities in line with the proposed apprenticeship, and that the training programme aligns with an approved apprenticeship standard.